FrostSource/alyxlib/docs/components/debugging.md

 The [debug menu](debug_menu.md) is also a very useful tool for debugging in VR.

-Many debug functions have dedicated console commands so be sure to check the [console](console.md) page.
+Many debug functions have dedicated console commands so be sure to check the [console](../console/index.md) section.

 ## Common functions